pzim-devdata/tahoma/README.md

 To be able to run tahoma directly in the terminal, without going to the source package, you should add the tahoma's folder to the PATH :

+By doing this, instead of taping `python3 '/place/of/the/folder/tahoma/tahoma.py open shuter kitchen'`,

+ you will be able to directly tape in the terminal : `tahoma open shuter kitchen`.

+Then execute tahoma just like this : `tahoma arm alarm garden open shuter kitchen close shuter room6 confort heater dining off plug office` and that's all !

+You will also need to rename `tahoma.py` to `tahoma`

 ## On Linux :

 On Linux, it can be permanently done by executing : `sudo gedit ~/.bashrc` and adding, at the end of the document, this line :